File Library: Manage images and files

 Manage files with file labels

-Similar to tags in articles, you can add labels to files so that you can filter the File Library more easily.
+Similar to tags in articles, you can add labels to files so that you can filter your Files library more easily.

 File Labels:

-• Can be used as filters in the File Library
+• Can be used as filters in the Files library.

-• Can be added to/removed from files in the File Library
+• Can be added to/removed from files in the Files library.

-• Can be edited, deleted, and merged in the File Label Library
+• Can be edited, deleted, and merged in the Labels tab.

 Use labels as filters

-Once you have added file labels to your files, those file labels can be used to filter your File Library.
+Once you have added file labels to your files, those file labels can be used to filter your Files library.
 To do so:

 3. Select the label(s) you'd like to use as filters.
-If you select more than one label, only files with all the selected labels will be displayed.
+If you select more than one label, only files with all the selected labels are displayed.

-5. To remove a label from your filter, click on it again to deselect it.
-(Or reload the page.)
+5. To remove a label from your filter, select it again to deselect it or reload the page.

-You can combine the labels filter with the file type filter and search, too.
+You can combine the labels filter with the Show Active/Deleted Files and Show File Type filters, too.

 Who can access the files stored in my knowledge base?

-The Security Settings for your knowledge base (Settings > Security) determine the general security requirements for readers to access your knowledge base.
+The Security settings for your knowledge base (Security and access > Security settings) determine the general security requirements for readers to access your knowledge base.

 The files you upload to your knowledge base--PDFs, Excel sheets, screenshots, Word documents, etc.--do not automatically use this same security.